-- Turkey City Lexicon has the term "Squid on the Mantlepiece" for this trope when it's done badly—that is, when there's a significant mismatch between the mundane drama and the fantastic setting's overblown stakes.
+- Turkey City Lexicon has the term "Squid on the Mantlepiece" for this trope when it's done badly — that is, when there's a significant mismatch between the mundane drama and the fantastic setting's overblown stakes.
 This contrast is why the trope is often employed for comedic purposes.

 It's hard to properly dramatize, say, the domestic effects of Dad's bank overdraft when a giant writhing kraken is leveling the city.
 This mismatch between the conventional dramatic proprieties and SF's extreme, grotesque, or visionary thematics is known as the "squid on the mantelpiece."

 - Avatar: The Last Airbender and its sequel series and spinoffs are all set in a fantasy world which mainly borrows from Eastern cultures where certain people can "bend" elements.
-However, the conflicts in most of the story arcs are often mundane issues which just so happen to take place in such a setting.
+However, the conflicts in most of the story arcs are often mundane issues that just so happen to take place in such a setting.
 For example, the Fire Nation's imperialism in the first series is shown more akin to something like a European nation at the height of colonialism, the Roman Empire, or even Imperial Japan, rather than hoards of Always Chaotic Evil mooks marching out of Mordor.